nikhilmule/EDA_NYC_Yellow_taxi/README.md

 ## __Objective:__

-- ### The main goal of this project is to identify maximum taxi uasge day and distance between two points.
+- ### The main goal of this project is to identify maximum taxi usage day and distance between two points.
 - ### Time difference between pick and drop location.
 - ### Top pickup and dropping points in the city